Helpful Information and Policies

+NYU has fortunately not experienced a serious problem with bed bugs.
+Please review NYU's protocol and policy regarding bed bugs.
 We have found bed bugs in fewer than 0.01% of NYU apartments and dorms.
 While these numbers are extremely low, the memo posted below lists facts about bed bugs, explains the protocol for reporting a suspicion of bed bugs, and gives information about NYU’s responsibility and tenant responsibility in the event bed bugs are found in an apartment.

 Automatic Payroll Deduction - PRD – rent deduction directly from your payroll upon completion of Authorization for Payroll Deduction form.
 Form must be returned to the Cushman & Wakefield office no later than the 10th of the month for an effective date the following month. **Only available to residents paid on a monthly basis.
 Please complete the PRD form and email it to email@example.com.

 KliknPay – ACH – rent is deducted directly from the resident’s bank account.
 The resident completes and returns an application along with a voided check to the Cushman & Wakefield office no later than 15th of the month to be effective the following month.
 Please complete the KlinknPay form and return it with your voided check by mail or drop off to: